 I've got my card out and a shopping cart full of HEMA gear!
 What should I buy to do HEMA with you?!

 Don't buy any HEMA gear before talking to us first!
 We have our finger on the pulse of the HEMA gear market and seek to save our members money by ordering directly from distributors.
-Often, we can save money on gear orders if you go through us!
-Please talk to us before making any purchases.
+Often we can save money on gear orders if you go through us!
+Also, many of us have purchased the very same gear you’re looking at, so please talk to us before making any purchases.